-Better Places is committed to making your journey as carbon neutral as possible.
+Better Places Travel is committed to making your journey as carbon neutral as possible.
 We compensate not only the in-destination travel you book through us, but also the emissions of the international flight you took to reach your destination – ensuring peace of mind when you travel.
 To properly compensate all emissions, we used an award-winning carbon calculator for each leg of the journey.
-Better Places compensates emissions by investing that money in more efficient cooking stoves in Ghana.
+Better Places Travel compensates emissions by investing that money in more efficient cooking stoves in Ghana.

 How does CO2 compensation work?